 I see part of my role as a senior leader as a developer of other leaders.
-In church terms, as much as I am called to make disciples, I am called to disciple disciple-makers.
+As a pastor, as much as I was called to make disciples, I felt called to disciple disciple-makers.

-I take this role seriously.
+I have tried to take this role seriously in every leadership position I have held.
 I am consistently thinking how I can encourage people around me to be better at what they do.
 Several years ago, with another staff, someone who once worked with me mentioned my intentionality in developing leaders on his blog.
 (Read his post HERE.)
-Thanks, Adam – miss you, buddy!

 Here’s my theory on the subject.

 Many leaders limit their capacity as a leader, because they try to do too much on their own.
 Rather than develop people, they control people.
 Rather than growing the organization, they only grow their personal workload.
 In the end, under this type scenario, everyone loses.
 The leader burns out, potential leaders are never developed, and the organization fails to be all it could be.